IshangKansal/web-traffic-forecast/README.md

 ### To run -
 - Clone the Repo in a Folder
-- Download the original website traffic date from [Kaggle](https://www.kaggle.com/c/web-traffic-time-series-forecasting/overview)
+- Download the original website traffic data(train_1.csv) from [Kaggle](https://www.kaggle.com/c/web-traffic-time-series-forecasting/overview)
 - Use the same folder for the file and run the code

 ### Contributors -